 Facts & figures

-Placing first in Australia and 18th internationally in the 2018 QS World University rankings for English Language and Literature, our department is held in very high regard.
+Placing first in Sydney and 18th internationally in the 2019 QS World University rankings for English Language and Literature, our department is held in very high regard.
 With more than 30 full-time academic staff, we’re also one of the largest.

 Our academics have a broad range of expertise traversing genres, authors and historical periods in English literature and language, as well as Irish, American and Australian literatures, literary theory, film studies and creative writing.